Apple Pay – Web

 </body>

-To create this button, call the create function with the first argument paymentRequestButton and a second one with the configuration of your Apple Pay button.
+Now, we need to inform the SDK that we want to instantiate an Apple Pay button.
+To do this, you have to call the create function with the first argument paymentRequestButton and a second one with the configuration of your Apple Pay button.

 // Configuration